markallen3/scapy/CONTRIBUTING.md

 ### Coding style & conventions

-First, Scapy "legacy" code contains a lot of code that do not comply with the following recommendations, but we try to comply with the some guidelines for new code.
+First, Scapy "legacy" code contains a lot of code that does not comply with the following recommendations, but we try to comply with the some guidelines for new code.